shum05/rag_tool_q-a/report.md

 A pipeline is created, which integrates the retriever and the prompt node.
 The retriever fetches relevant documents, and the prompt node generates answers based on the documents and the question.

-### Specific Challenges Faced:
+## Specific Challenges Faced:

 ### Challenge 1: One of the challenges we encountered was dealing with a diverse dataset with varying document structures.
 ### Challenge 2: Managing latency when interacting with the Hugging Face API for model responses.
-How You Addressed Them:
+How we Addressed Them:

-### Addressing Challenge 1: To handle the diverse dataset, we implemented custom data preprocessing and cleaning routines to ensure consistent document formats.
+### Addressing Challenge 1:
+ To handle the diverse dataset, we implemented custom data preprocessing and cleaning routines to ensure consistent document formats.
 This involved removing special characters, standardizing headings, and structuring content uniformly.
 ### Addressing Challenge 2:
 To mitigate latency, we optimized the pipeline by implementing asynchronous processing, allowing for efficient parallel model requests.
 This ensured that users would receive quick responses to their queries.
 Unique Features or Customizations: